 A calming pitter-patter wakes me up from my wintery daydream.
 The raindrops are bouncing on the surface of my Aurora Dome creating a relaxing atmosphere.
 There are no Northern Lights, but the night is just perfect.
 I feed the fire with one more log and promise to myself I would soon close my eyes.

 But no. Even if I knew I had a long and lonely drive ahead of me the following day, this was my night of glamping in Lapland.
 This was my night in Aurora Dome luxury tent.
 Right here, right now.
-I could sleep at home, once I get there.
+I could sleep at home, once I finally get there.

 While staring at the deserted lake, I feel like there is nothing and no one else in the whole world right now.
 There are not many places where you could experience that feeling.
 And it charges up your batteries much better than sleeping could ever do.

 Someone who is used to five-star luxury holidays could get annoyed having to walk their way along the dark forest path to reach the toilet.
 I’m not bothered at all.
 Exactly the opposite.
 It creates a cottage-like cosiness to my first ever glamping experience.

 There’s no point of dreaming of WiFi in Torassieppi holiday village.
 Not having internet is an important part of luxury.

-“We have much better connection”, they say in Lapland.
+“We have a much better connection”, they say in Lapland.